How to File for Divorce

 The first and most important thing you must do is decide to divorce.
 This sounds obvious, but some people become paralyzed by inaction and end up prolonging the decision.
 Although divorce is a major decision that you should carefully consider, extended indecision can also hurt everyone involved.
 Once you decide to move forward, you should start working with a legal team that truly understands what you want for your life afterward, because the divorce plan we might choose for ourselves isn’t necessarily the divorce plan that is best for you personally.

-For example: Do you want a litigated or a mediated divorce?
+For example, Do you want a litigated or mediated divorce?
 Do you want to try collaborative law?
-Sharing your wishes with us will set up how the arc of the divorce negotiation will look.
+Sharing your wishes with us will set the arc of the divorce negotiation.

 What Are the Residency Requirements for Divorce?